SBangarh/Bike-station-and-destination-location/README.md

 The models did not yield anything interesting.
 My forward selection model resulted and adjusted R2 value of 57% when only total_ratings and distance was included.
 The backward selection model was indicated an even worse fit.
 The adjusted R2 value was 17% or less depending on the variables removed.
 I removed distance first price first evne though its p-value was less than 0.05, but it was the highest.
 This did not impact the adjusted R2 value, but the p value for rating did increase to 0.055.
 This was subsequently removed and, again, there was no change in the R2 value.

-Overall, I don't think there is any relation between restaurant features and the number of bikes.
+Overall, there was no indication of relation between restaurant features and the number of bikes.
 The results could heavily depend on the city in which the bike stations are in.
 For instance, the location's features like geography, weather, public transit infrastructure, cycling infrastructure and culture, and outdoor areas for cycling.
-Perhaps resaurants (dining and drinking establishments) were a poor point of interest.
+Perhaps resaurants (dining and drinking establishments) were a poor point of interest to use as well.

 ## Challenges
 - Connecting to the citybike api, seemed to be missing data initially.
 Results deviated from documentation